Stripe, Inc.: History

 Irish entrepreneur brothers John and Patrick Collison founded Stripe in Palo Alto, California, in 2010, and serve as the company's president and CEO, respectively.
 In 2011 the company received a $2 million investment, including contributions from Elon Musk, PayPal founder Peter Thiel, Irish entrepreneur Liam Casey, and venture capital firms Sequoia Capital, Andreessen Horowitz, and SV Angel.

 In March 2013, Stripe made its first acquisition, Kickoff, a chat and task-management application.
 In 2012 the company moved from Palo Alto to San Francisco.
 In October 2019, the company announced that it would be moving from the South of Market area to Oyster Point in the neighbouring city of South San Francisco in 2021.
 In February 2021, Mark Carney, former governor of the Bank of Canada and of the Bank of England, was appointed to the company's board.
+Carney stepped down from his role with the company in 2025 in order to run for the leadership of the Liberal Party of Canada.

 Stripe acquired accountancy platform Recko in October 2021 whose solution was to be added to Stripe's existing suite of financial tools.

 In January 2022, Stripe entered a five-year partnership with Ford Motor Company.
 Through the deal, Stripe would handle transactions for consumer vehicle orders and reservations.
-That same month, Stripe partnered with Spotify to help creators monetize subscriptions, accept payments and launch recurring revenue streams.
-In April 2022, Twitter announced that it would partner with Stripe Inc (digital payments processor) for piloting cryptocurrency pay-outs for limited users in the platform.
-"The crypto payments will be routed through Stripe Connect, which will also handle KYC requirements", Stripe said.
-The company announced it was also planning to add options for payment in other cryptocurrencies in the future.
+That same month, Stripe partnered with Spotify to help the company monetize subscriptions.
+In April 2022, Twitter announced that it would partner with Stripe, Inc. (digital payments processor) for piloting cryptocurrency pay-outs for limited users in the platform.

-In April 2022, Stripe announced its strategic partnership with UK-based fintech company ION.
+In April 2022, Stripe announced its strategic partnership with UK-based financial technology company ION.
 The Wall Street Journal reported in July 2022 that the company's internal share price had fallen, causing its implied valuation to drop from $95 billion to $74 billion.
-In November 2022, the company announced it intended to initiate layoffs, terminating some 14% of their workforce.
+In November 2022, the company announced it intended to initiate layoffs, terminating some 14% of its workforce.

-Throughout 2022 and 2023, the company announced a number of large enterprise customers including Airbnb, Amazon, Microsoft, Uber, BMW, Maersk, Zara, Lotus, Alaska Airlines, Le Monde, and Toyota.
+Throughout 2022 and 2023, the company announced a number of large enterprise customers, including Airbnb, Amazon, Microsoft, Uber, BMW, Maersk, Zara, Lotus, Alaska Airlines, Le Monde, and Toyota.
 The company also announced in March 2023 that OpenAI is working with Stripe to commercialize its generative AI technology.

 In January 2025, Stripe sent layoff notices to nearly 300 workers, primarily affecting roles in Product, Operations and Engineering.
 The company experienced controversy when the company sent a cartoon picture of a duck to the laid-off employees.
 Stripe's Chief People Officer Rob McIntosh later apologized for the mistake.

-After re-enabling crypto pay-ins in April 2024, starting with USDC, Stripe completed the acquisition of Bridge in February 2025.
+After re-enabling cryptocurrency pay-ins in April 2024, starting with USDC, Stripe completed the acquisition of Bridge in February 2025.
 The acquisition of the two-year-old stablecoin platform company is valued at $1.1 billion.
+In June 2025, the company acquired Privy, which powers crypto wallets.